 - Children adjust more slowly than adults do to changes in environmental heat.
-They also produce more heat with activity than adults, and sweat less.
+They also produce more heat with activity than adults and sweat less.
 Sweating is one of the body’s normal cooling mechanisms.
-Children often do not think to rest when having fun and may not drink enough fluids when playing or exercising.
+Children often don’t think to rest when having fun and may not drink enough fluids when playing or exercising.

 - Heat exhaustion results from a loss of water and salt in the body due to excessive sweating.
 It occurs when the body is unable to cool itself properly and, if left untreated, can progress to heat stroke.

 - Signs of heat exhaustion in children are: profuse sweating, pale skin that’s cool and damp to the touch, rapid and shallow breathing, headache, nausea, normal or below-normal body temperature, vomiting or diarrhea, dizziness, weakness or fainting, and muscle cramps.